Microsoft Project vs Oracle Primavera

 2021.
 Oracle integrates Primavera with SAP ERP

-Further simplifying enterprise project portfolio management, Oracle launches Primavera Inspire for SAP 7.0 for enhanced integration between Oracle’s Primavera P6 Enterprise Project Portfolio Management and SAP enterprise resource planning (ERP) project-related modules.
-The solution enables executives and project managers to achieve measurable ROI by aligning material, resource, schedule and financial information between SAP’s Materials Management, Project System and Plant Maintenance modules and Oracle’s Primavera P6.
-Primavera Inspire for SAP 7.0 improves project planning and execution by giving project managers the visibility needed to more efficiently manage and utilize resources across corporate divisions and departments.
-The integration also enables large capital projects to be delivered on time and within budget.
-Primavera Inspire for SAP 7.0 helps organizations to improve the management and forecasting of material, cost, schedule and resource requirements for routine maintenance.
+Further advancing the simplicity of enterprise project portfolio management, Oracle has introduced Primavera Inspire for SAP 7.0, aiming to enhance integration between Oracle's Primavera P6 Enterprise Project Portfolio Management and SAP's enterprise resource planning (ERP) project-related modules.
+This solution empowers executives and project managers to achieve tangible return on investment (ROI) by synchronizing material, resource, schedule, and financial information across SAP's Materials Management, Project System, and Plant Maintenance modules, and Oracle's Primavera P6.
+Primavera Inspire for SAP 7.0 significantly enhances project planning and execution by providing project managers with crucial visibility to efficiently manage and optimize resources across different corporate divisions and departments.
+Moreover, this integration enables the timely delivery of large-scale capital projects within budget constraints.
+With Primavera Inspire for SAP 7.0, organizations can enhance their management and forecasting of material, cost, schedule, and resource requirements for routine maintenance operations, fostering improved operational efficiency.

 2019.
 Microsoft Project becomes user-friendly